leloup2022/Documentation/README.md

 The second one, how do we keep Unite DAO community engaged and incentivized?

 Those two questions must be answered taking in mind one thing, Fides organic value increases over time.

+## Financing
+To build ths speacial DAO we will need financial muscle: Treasury and TBE

+###  Treasury Bootstrapping Event
+Fair launch of our token in a Launch Platform : [TBE](./contents/tbe.md)

+### Token Swaps
+We plan to buid up the treasury of the DAO by partnering with other DAOs and protocols : [Token Swaps](./contents/token_swaps.md)

 [Tokenomics](./contents/tokenomics.md)

 # Roadmap